 Favorite quote from the author:

-The truth is, just because you’re a parent doesn’t mean you’re a childcare expert.
-But fortunately for us, there are parenting experts out there who can help us navigate the tougher child-rearing moments.
+Just because you’re a parent doesn’t mean you’re a childcare expert.
+Luckily, there are parenting experts out there who can help us navigate the tougher child-rearing moments.

-Kent Hoffman, Glen Cooper, and Bert Powell are child specialists who bring you their expert advice in the book Raising a Secure Child: How Circle of Security Parenting Can Help You Nurture Your Child’s Attachment, Emotional Resilience, and Freedom to Explore.
+Kent Hoffman, Glen Cooper, and Bert Powell, for example, share great advice in the book Raising a Secure Child: How Circle of Security Parenting Can Help You Nurture Your Child’s Attachment, Emotional Resilience, and Freedom to Explore.

 As specialists in attachment theory, they teach how to form healthy caregiver-child bonds that will ensure your child is both healthy and secure.
 Through their helpful chart, you can master what they call the “Circle of Security,” which tells you exactly what your child’s needs are, both when they leave to explore and return to you for security and comfort.